 into their working agenda and private life for 365 days and nights, as a lifelong learning practice, keeping the Orange Feather in mind;

-to bear a responsibility to promote the peaceful co-existence and raise awareness about legal rules related to domestic violence; enhance collaboration and learning sessions with parents; to provide information in supermarkets, health care centers, art- and cultural institutions, municipalities, provide diversity responsive message via media tools in the public space.
+to bear a responsibility to promote the peaceful co-existence and raise awareness about legal rules related to domestic violence; enhance collaboration and learning sessions with parents; to provide information in supermarkets, health care centers, art- and cultural institutions, and municipalities, provide diversity responsive message via media tools in the public space.

 ACD-Agency for Cultural Diplomacy team

-is committed to supporting the initiatives in Austria, Europe-wide and worldwide by creating art-based learning workshops for cross-generational and cross-sectoral practice; starting initiatives such as Orange Feather that will promote dialogue-based conflict mitigation and conflict resolution, and we demand that policymakers pass and implement laws restricting the presence and private use of any objects as weapons; we demand that all educators and counselors, starting from kindergarten undertake diversity responsive training on domestic violence to be able to identify, respond to, support, and refer parents and learners who are affected by domestic violence to appropriate services.
+is committed to supporting the initiatives in Austria, Europe-wide, and worldwide by creating art-based learning workshops for cross-generational and cross-sectoral practice; starting initiatives such as Orange Feather that will promote dialogue-based conflict mitigation and conflict resolution, and we demand that policymakers pass and implement laws restricting the presence and private use of objects as weapons; we demand that all educators and counselors, starting from kindergarten undertake diversity responsive training on domestic violence to be able to identify, respond to, support, and refer parents and learners who are affected by domestic violence to appropriate services.

 The Orange Feather Manifesto is drawn from my personal and professional commitment to support the Austrian state, Europe, and global community in their endeavors to end violence against women and all forms of violence through cross-sectoral collaborations and early learning start to develop, practice, and manage relations and relationships as equal partners in dialogue, able to sustain crisis and find agreement.

-Contact us, connect: firstname.lastname@example.org NOTE: Orange Feather
+Contact us: firstname.lastname@example.org NOTE: Orange Feather